redis/redis-doc/docs/interact/programmability/eval-intro.md

 * Providing locality by executing logic where data lives.
 Data locality reduces overall latency and saves networking resources.
 * Blocking semantics that ensure the script's atomic execution.
-* Enabling the composition of simple capabilities that are either missing from Redis or are too niche to a part of it.
+* Enabling the composition of simple capabilities that are either missing from Redis or are too niche to be a part of it.

 Lua lets you run part of your application logic inside Redis.
 Such scripts can perform conditional updates across multiple keys, possibly combining several different data types atomically.